isacpxc/ku-test/README.md

 ```

 3. Deployment:
 Provide a brief guide on how to deploy your smart contract to a test network (e.g., Rinkeby or Kovan).
-Include any necessary configurations and commands. you can see the interaction clicking [here](https://youtu.be/7hvAN1NoORw).
+Include any necessary configurations and commands.
+You can also deploy the contract using remix and metamask, as follows. you can see the interaction clicking [here](https://youtu.be/7hvAN1NoORw).

----

-### Step-by-Step Guide for Deploying on the Sepolia Testnet
+### Deploying on the Sepolia Testnet - METAMASK (simpler)

 1. **Set Up MetaMask**:
    - Install the MetaMask browser extension from [here](https://metamask.io/download).